 In some people, chronic anxiety is due to an underlying anxiety disorder rather than just environmental causes.
 Anxiety disorders include:

 Just like anxiety can cause temporary high blood pressure, high blood pressure can sometimes cause anxiety.

 For example, some symptoms of high blood pressure mimic those caused by anxiety, such as:

 Experiencing these symptoms or any other symptoms of high blood pressure can lead to an increase in anxiety.

 In addition, having a chronic condition like high blood pressure can cause depression and anxiety.
-In fact, the National Institute of Mental Health (NIMH) states that people who have chronic illnesses are more likely to experience mental health conditions, such as anxiety.
+In fact, the

 If you have frequent episodes of high blood pressure that are caused by anxiety, treating the underlying anxiety disorder can help bring your blood pressure back down to healthier levels.